occamshub-dev/occams-otel-collector/README.md

 ## Usage

-__Occamshub OTEL Collector distribution__ is meant to be used as an agent to collect your telemetry data and export it to your preferred backend using any built-in exporter.
+__Occamshub Collector__ is meant to be used as an agent to collect your telemetry data and export it to your preferred backend using any built-in exporter.

 **Download**